gonum/gonum/README.md

 The current list of non-internal tags is as follows:

-- appengine — do not use assembly or unsafe
+- safe — do not use assembly or unsafe
-- safe — synonym for appengine
 - bounds — use bounds checks even in internal calls
 - cblas — use CGO gonum.org/v1/netlib/blas/netlib BLAS implementation in tests (only in [mat package](https://godoc.org/gonum.org/v1/gonum/mat))
 - noasm — do not use assembly implementations